 Frequently asked questions.

-MD+ Discovery is an automated Mass Spectrometric analysis workflow that will tell you which proteins may be present or differentially abundant across your samples.
+MD 1.0 is an automated Mass Spectrometry service that helps scientists extracts insights from complex protein mixtures by determining which proteins may be present or differentially abundant across your samples.

 You don’t need to be an expert in Mass Spectrometry to make use of this workflow.
-In fact, it is designed to provide dependable, interpretable and publishable results that are supported by a detailed quality control report.
+In fact, it is designed to lower the barrier for all life scientists to access dependable, interpretable and publishable results that are supported by a detailed quality control report.

 We do all this using state of the art analytical methods and require minimal inputs.